Bournemouth v Arsenal: How to watch on Amazon Prime

-Arsenal will hope for a direct increase from new boss Mikel Arteta over the hectic festive interval once they face Bournemouth – reside on Amazon Prime this Boxing Day.
+Arsenal will hope for an instantaneous enhance from new boss Mikel Arteta over the hectic festive interval after they face Bournemouth – dwell on Amazon Prime this Boxing Day.

-The Gunners have loads of choices to work with up entrance however stay gentle on fine quality personnel on the again, placing strain on Arteta to repair the problems from Day One.
+The Gunners have loads of choices to work with up entrance however stay gentle on top of the range personnel on the again, placing stress on Arteta to repair the problems from Day One.

 - Signal as much as watch Premier League on Amazon Prime – together with free 30-day trial

-Bournemouth are enduring one other inconsistent marketing campaign and will discover themselves sliding towards hazard if their strikers proceed to stutter in entrance of purpose.
+Bournemouth are enduring one other inconsistent marketing campaign and will discover themselves sliding towards hazard if their strikers proceed to stutter in entrance of objective.

-HEARALPUBLICIST has rounded up the whole lot it is advisable find out about learn how to watch the Bournemouth v Arsenal sport through Amazon Prime on TV and on-line.
+HEARALPUBLICIST has rounded up every thing it’s good to find out about the way to watch the Bournemouth v Arsenal sport through Amazon Prime on TV and on-line.

 What time is Bournemouth v Arsenal?